abki12c/Parallel_Graphics_Effects/HW3/README.md

 # About
 Here is the implementation of Gaussian blur in parallel using OpenCL.
+There are also benchmarks and comparisons of the serial and parallel methods in the report.
 You can view the report [here](report.pdf)